September 25, 2018

 “The antenna design must tightly control the distribution of radiation energy, focusing it on the areas of the road under observation and minimizing energy broadcast to locations that are not of interest to the sensor,” says Salman.

-Using simulation software, Salman can determine the optimal location for each sensor in an autonomous vehicle.
+Using simulation software, Salman can determine the optimal location for each sensor in an autonomous vehicle radar system.

 Simulation software helps to develop and validate these radar systems and their interactions with various parts in the car within a digital world.

-The simulation uses shooting-and-bouncing ray analysis techniques to virtually evaluate the performance of a radar system.
+The simulation uses shooting-and-bouncing ray analysis techniques to virtually evaluate the performance of an ADAS radar system.

 In other words, this simulation determines how the virtual radar system detects other virtual vehicles, stationary objects and road conditions on a virtual street.
 Pretty cool.